 A panniculectomy is a surgical procedure to remove hanging skin and fat from the lower abdomen, therefore creating a smoother abdominal contour.
 The excess pannus or “apron” can make it difficult to maintain good hygiene and can also make it difficult to perform physical activities such as walking.

 During the panniculectomy procedure, a horizontal incision between the hipbones is made.
-The length of the incisions will depend on the amount of excess skin that needs to be removed.
+The length of the incision will depend on the amount of excess skin that needs to be removed.
 Through these incisions, excess fat and skin will be removed.
 The remaining skin and tissues will then be pulled together and closed with sutures.

 Loved the whole experience!!
 Dr.Newman was excellent I’m now looking into getting more work done. – Avais M.

-During the initial recovery phase, you may experience swelling, bruising, and discomfort which can last several weeks.
+During the initial recovery phase, you may experience swelling, bruising, and discomfort that can last several weeks.
 Proper care and medication can help ease these side effects.
-It is recommended that patients wear an elastic compression garment which supports the tissues as they heal.
-Avoid putting any pressure on the area, especially strenuous exercise, for several weeks following this plastic surgery procedure.
+It is recommended that patients wear an elastic compression garment that supports the tissues as they heal.
+Avoid putting any pressure on the area for several weeks following this plastic surgery procedure.